-If you have married, or plan to get married in your fiancé or spouse’s home country, you will first need to look into Ukraine’s requirements for legal marriage.
+If you have married, or plan to get married in your fiancé's or spouse’s home country, you will first need to look into Ukraine’s requirements for legal marriage.

-According to information provided by the U.S. consulate, Ukrainian marriages may require the U.S. citizen to live in the country for a period of weeks or months first.
+According to information provided by the U.S. embassy, Ukrainian marriages may require the U.S. citizen to live in the country for a period of weeks or months first.
 You will also need to:

 - Have the letter authenticated at the Legalization Department of the Ministry of Foreign Affairs.